TheMatjaz/LibAscon/README.md

   for a smaller build result when not all features are needed
 - `testascon`: a test runner executable , which test all features
-- `benchmark`: a simple benchmarking tool to get the number of CPU cycles per processed byte for Ascon128 only
+- `benchmark`: a simple benchmarking tool to get the number of CPU cycles per processed byte for offline-Ascon128 only.
+This is copied from the original reference implementation and used to compare the performance
 - `doxygen`: the Doxygen documentation (if Doxygen is installed)

 To compile only a single target, for example `ascon80pq`, run